dkstrong/Dungeon/README.md

 ### Art Credits

-Special thanks to these art contributors
+Special thanks to these art contributors who created assets specificaly for Dungeon!

 Goblin Monster - Lee Zhi Fei

+Wooden Crate, Wooden Barrel, Wood Particles - Kevin Boyeete ([Check out his YouTube Channel](https://www.youtube.com/channel/UC5EmESk342x3tt2lHvnGOEQ))

-### Additional Art Credits
+### Important Art Licence Info

+Dungeon's source code is open source with the new BSD Licence.
+However Dungeon uses many art assets created by others.
+Most art in this game is CC0 or CC-BY licenced.  but this is not the case for all art assets.
+If You wish to use art assets from Dungeon in your own game it's important you contact the person who contributed that art work to make sure they are ok with you using it.

-This game also contains many art assets submitted/created by users of opengameart.org.
-For a list of art contributors from opengameart.org see android/assets/Credits.txt
+For a list of all art contributors see android/assets/Credits.txt

-### License
+### Source Code License

 Copyright (c) 2014, Daniel Strong